algorithmica-org/algorithmica/content/english/hpc/analyzing-performance/_index.md

 print(duration)
 ```

-It now takes ~0.12 seconds — that's 5x speedup over C++ version and 5000x speedup over Python.
+Now it takes ~0.12 seconds: a ~5x speedup over C++ and ~5250x speedup over our initial Python implementation!

 You don't typically see such dramatic improvements.

-Theoretical peak for a single core is ~22.4 GFLOPS.
-We are doing about 18.

-They aren't always sacrificing control because of a trick called just-in-time compilation.
-If you tune the runtime right, then for frequent procedures a native code is compiled, which is.
+For now, we are not ready to tell you exactly how this is achieved.
+Implementations of dense matrix multiplication in OpenBLAS are typically [5000 lines of handwritten assembly](https://github.com/xianyi/OpenBLAS/blob/develop/kernel/x86_64/dgemm_kernel_16x2_haswell.S) for *each* architecture.
+In later chapters, we will explain all the relevant techniques one by one, and in chapter 6, we will return to this example and develop our own BLAS-level implementation with just under 40 lines of C.

-My point here is that using a native language doesn't give you performance; it gives you *control* over performance.
-And to make use of that control, having an intuition about performance isn't enough; it is instrumental to understand CPU microarchitecture.
+The point here is that using a native language doesn't give you performance; it gives you *control* over performance.
+And to make use of it, having just a general intuition about performance isn't enough.
+It is instrumental to understand CPU microarchitecture, which is what we will focus on in this chapter.